Package Management

 Let’s say we want to add ImageMagick to transform and resize images uploaded by the users of our application.

-All dependencies of our project are listed in default.nix
+All dependencies of our project are listed in flake.nix

 at the root of the project directory.
 The file looks like this: